 - Be a model of restoration, recovery, and stewardship.

 The Big Hole Watershed Committee is composed of a Governing Board that represents diverse interests including: ranching, utilities, local government, sportsmen, conservationists, tourism, and outfitters.
-Representatives from local, state, and federal agencies participate as technical advisors.
+Representatives from local, state, and federal agencies participate as technical advisers.

 We make our decisions based on consensus.
 We are a multi-stakeholder entity that works closely with other conservation organizations as well as local, state, and federal agencies on watershed restoration and management plans.

 We are committed to: